Why should I have a Will?

-The team at Russell and Russell are qualified will writers, so you can rest assured you’re in safe hands.
-We can draft your will from just £145 + vat for a single will and £200 + vat for a double, or mirror, will.
-And, should your circumstances change, we can also help you make alterations to your will.
+The team at Russell & Russell are qualified Will writers, so you can rest assured you’re in safe hands.
+We can draft your Will from just £145 + vat for a single Will and £200 + vat for a double, or mirror, Will.
+And, should your circumstances change, we can also help you make alterations to your Will.

-Do I have to provide my own witnesses?
+Do I have to provide my own witnesses when making my Will?